cdrummey216/whoami/artofliving.md

 * with the judgement that 'Life is good', existential angst converts to existential calm. //I am because I live.
 The END iteration shows that an end for self is inevitable, so it is good to be alive when it is always true that 'I will end'.
 * I am on the Lonely Isle and I am equipped with the knowledge that I will die someday (future) and the observation that I am alive (now).

-**Why am I here (on the Lonely Isle)?**

-* I am equipped with the judgement that 'Life is good', the knowledge that I will die, and the observation that I are alive.
-* While the *judgement* that 'Life is good' does not provide full assurance, the fact remains that I *will* continue to live on with or without assurance.
-* the simplest explanation for "Why am I here?"  is that 'I have life' and 'Life is good' because life (all life) exists for itself (for *good*), by itself (for *good*).
-* Occam's razor is a scientific and philosophical rule that the simplest of competing theories be preferred to the more complex or that explanations of unknown phenomena be sought first in terms of known quantities. //a, b

 **What can also be known?**

 I am on the Lonely Isle and I am equipped with the knowledge that I will die someday (future) and the observation that I am alive (now).

+**Initial Conclusions**

-* the time between now and the future (end) is what remains of your life. 'time' is a limited resource of life with scarcity for a given context. *Therefore, time has value.*
+* The time between now and the future (end) is what remains of your life. 'time' is a limited resource of life with scarcity for a given context. *Therefore, time has value.*
 * I know I exist (I am) because I can observe that I am alive. it is observable that 'this' is not empty, because I exist (now). *Therefore, 'this' is not empty because I exist now.*
 * it will be observable that life compounds over time, building upon itself. each life (living being) is an event that has begun but not yet ended, or an incomplete event. the binary state of complete/incomplete describes a chronological state, whereby an *incomplete* state must precede the *complete* state. the *incomplete* state positions a living being at a point in time before its end (*complete*), which the living being is progressing towards (in time) because it is always true that each life will end. *Therefore, Life is tributary to itself.*

-*
+**Conclusions from the Identity Equations**
-* As a fractal set, identity at any time is the product of c = 1 - ϕ, where the value of ϕ represents the self. the value '1' in the equation represents a life, which is meant as the self's temporal manifestaion (here/now).
-So the value of self is ϕ and the value of the associated life is 1.
+* As a fractal set, identity at any time is the product of c = 1 - ϕ, where the value of ϕ represents the self.
+The value '1' in the equation represents a life, which is meant as the self's temporal manifestaion (here/now).
+So, the value of self is ϕ and the value of the relative life is 1.
 * An equivalency shown in the identity equations is 1 = ϕ - 1/ϕ (see the 'I exist' equation, represents temporal maniestation or reality)
 * An equivalency shown in the identity equations is ϕ = 1 - 1/ϕ (see the value of variable answers, represents self)
-* life (a + b) is to self (a) as self (a) is to existence (b) //'life' is the combination of the self and existence, a *life* = ϕ + 1
+* Life (a + b) is to self (a) as self (a) is to existence (b) //'life' is the perception of the 'self' in existence over time, 'self' is the perception of existence.
+* 'Life' is an event with a beginning and an end.
+The self perceieves 'time' through its perception of 'life'. //BEGIN and END iterations
-* ϕ *as time* = ϕ *as self* + 1 (*existence*) / ϕ *as self* // ϕ = (ϕ + 1)/ϕ
+* * ϕ *as time* = ϕ *as self* + 1 (*existence*) / ϕ *as self* //important, ϕ = (ϕ + 1)/ϕ
-* value of time can only be calculated using the value for self because time is something that is percieved. //ϕ *as time* OR ϕ *as self* share the same value but have distinct meanings
-* the perception of time is the result of the golden ration equation when the value for a is ϕ (self) and the value for b is 1 (existence).
+* The perception of time is the result of the golden ratio equation when the value for a is ϕ (self) and the value for b is 1 (existence).
 The product of these values, a representation of time, is ϕ or 2.618....
+* The value of time can only be calculated using the value for self because time is something that is percieved. //ϕ *as time* OR ϕ *as self* share the same value but have distinct meanings
-* every event in reality has the temporal dimensions of a beginning and an end, a start and a finish, an open and a close. //BEGN and END iterations
+* Every event in reality has the temporal dimensions of a beginning and an end, a start and a finish, an open and a close. //BEGN and END iterations
-* universal causation, every event has a cause and and an effect
+* Universal causation, every event has a cause and and an effect

 # Existential Calm